Trees need your love more than ever

 Trees for Cities staff are watering the trees that we have planted over the last three years but in some cases the trees could use a little extra help, which we can’t provide while still ensuring all the trees in our care get their fare share of water.

 Trees for Cities is asking local people to do what they can to ensure that the trees we have planted near where they live remain hydrated while the hot, dry weather continues.
 Use recycled water to give additional water to those trees which are struggling.
 There are many everyday opportunities to recycle the water we use at home to keep trees alive: a thirsty tree will happily swallow your old bathwater, cold tea or water you have saved up in a rainwater tank.
 You can use washing-up water too - but only if you have used eco-friendly washing up liquid, as chemicals exists in many regular liquids that do not break down and could damage trees in a concentrated area like a tree pit.

-Trees that have been planted in the last three to five years are particularly vulnerable as their root systems have had less time to establish and reach out for moisture in the soil.
+Trees that have been planted in the last one to five years are particularly vulnerable as their root systems have had less time to establish and reach out for moisture in the soil.

 Some trees will have been planted with irrigation pipes that carry water straight down to the roots.
 Trees in public spaces need looking after as much as those in private gardens - so why not talk to your neighbours and adopt a tree each in your local park or street?